isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-get-paint-off-laminate-floor.markdown

 2. Vacuum the stained floor using a vacuum cleaner to remove dust particles and debris
 3. Dilute rubbing alcohol appropriately according to the instructions given by the manufacturer
 4. Carry out a drop experiment over the paint-stained area to ascertain removal action
-5. Gently apply to rub alcohol solvent using a paintbrush over the paint-stained area and leave it to cure 5-minutes.
+5. Gently apply to rubÂ alcohol solvent using a paintbrush over the paint-stained area and leave it to cure 5-minutes.
 6. Scrub off the paint using a paintbrush
 7. Soak the piece of cloth in soapy detergent and mop the cleaned surface to remove paint traces and rubbing alcohol remains
-8. Wipe the floor to dryness with clean water Isopropyl alcohol breaks down the paint molecule forming a viscous fluid that is easier to wipe out.
-You can use this method in both oil-based and water-based paint stains.
+8. Wipe the floor to dryness with clean water Isopropyl alcohol breaks down the paint molecule forming a viscous fluid that is easier to wipe out. Â You can use this method in both oil-based and water-based paint stains.
 > See Also:
 > [Epoxy Spray Paint](https://pestpolicy.com/best-epoxy-spray-paint/)
 ### b.
 Commercial Paint Removers  Goof Off